Docsy 2024 Review: Adoptions and Enhancements

 What’s next?

 Which Docsy improvements are on the horizon?
-For work items tentatively planed for the next release, see Release 0.11.0 preparation (#1944).
+For work items tentatively planned for the next release, see Release 0.11.0 preparation (#1944).

 Docsy 0.9.0 release report